MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 In the dynamic and rapidly evolving landscape of data-related careers, understanding the scenario of job roles and salary trends is crucial for professionals seeking to navigate their career paths.
-By exploring key aspects such as the different job roles, compmany location, experience level, and average salary, the study aims to provide a roadmap and valuable insights for aspiring entry-level data-related professions.
+By exploring key aspects such as the different job roles, company location, experience level, and average salary, the study aims to provide a roadmap and valuable insights for aspiring entry-level data-related professions.